ccueva10/Library-System/README.md

 # Library-System
-A library management system that allows librarians to manage books, patrons, and transactions effectively.
-The system provides functionalities for adding, removing, and updating books and patrons, as well as checking out and returning books.
+This project is a library management system designed to assist librarians in effectively managing books, patrons, and transactions.
+It provides functionalities for adding, removing, and updating books and patrons, as well as checking out and returning books.
 ## Getting Started
 ### Prerequisites
 Make sure you have Java installed on your system.